 The Holiday Sharing Program began in 2004 as a partnership between the Bodwell Center for Service and Volunteerism and Crossroads Ministries.
 Each year, Crossroads contacts families in need about the program while the Bodwell Center works to encourage campus organizations, community organizations, and local businesses to collect gifts and spread awareness of the program.
 Both Crossroads Ministries and the Bodwell Center work together to provide local children with a quality holiday season.

-Last year, the program helped over 300 children in the greater Orono / Old Town area.
+Last year, the program helped over 400 children in the greater Orono / Old Town area.
 Due to the economic climate, even more families were in need this year.
-We helped over 140 families with over 340 children this holiday season, collecting even more gifts than last year.
-In addition, new partnerships were created both on and off campus that will increase the impact of the program in years to come.
+Each year we need to collect more gifts than the last.

-This program is once a year, starting in late November and lasting through the holiday season.
+This program is once a year, starting in mid-November and lasting through the holiday season.
 If you would like to be a part of this wonderful program please contact Jennifer Aldrich.

 Would you like to help another student improve their English?
 Are you looking to add practice, volunteer experience that showcases your communication, English, and/or counseling skills as well as your understanding of global issues?
 Then this program is for you!